-When a user wants to visit Computer Hope, they would type "computerhope.com" into the address bar of their browser.
-Once that domain name has been entered, it is looked up on a Domain Name System where it is translated into an IP address that is more easily interpreted by a computer, e.g. 18.104.22.168.
+When a user wants to visit Computer Hope, they can type "https://www.computerhope.com" into the address bar of their browser.
+Once that domain name is entered, it is looked up on a Domain Name System where it is translated into an IP address (e.g., 18.104.22.168).
 Using that IP address, your computer can then locate the Computer Hope web page and forward that information to your browser.
 Below is a visual example of how DNS works.